Do trans justice groups need to be non-profits to succeed?

 Donors who need their contribution to be tax-deductible can still give to TJFP via our Collective Action Fund at Tides Foundation.
 This fund is like having a philanthropic bank account at a public charity.
 When donors contribute this way, they are eligible for a tax deduction because Tides Foundation is a public charity.

-Although the majority of our donors chose to give through the trust, some of our biggest gifts still came through our Tides account.
-This meant that we made about half of our grants through Tides.
-For those grants, we worked together with the groups to gather the information Tides needed to prove that the funds would be used for the public good.
-Luckily, we were able to support all the groups with more complicated structures or who did not have non-profit status through the trust.
-We’re still learning what information we need for both situations, so there were some bumps along the way.
-But we expect things to be even easier for all our grantees this year, whether they are funded by our trust or by our Collective Action Fund at Tides.
+Although the majority of our donors chose to give through the trust, some of our biggest gifts still come through our Tides account.
+This means that we make about half of our grants through Tides.
+For those grants, we work together with the groups to gather the information Tides needs to prove that the funds would be used for the public good.
+Luckily, we are able to support all the groups with more complicated structures or who do not have non-profit status through the trust.
+We’re still learning what information we need for both situations, so there may be some bumps along the way.
+But our hope is to make things easy for all our grantees, whether they are funded by our trust or by our Collective Action Fund at Tides.